Don't Know Where to Start? You're in the Right Place.

 $42K–$58K/yr

 Deck crew on supply boats and offshore support vessels.
 Requires your MMC with OS endorsement.
-Excellent path — sea time builds fast toward Able Seaman rating.
+Sea time builds fast toward Able Seaman.

 Needs MMC